ericbear/cocos2dx-tools/README.md

 - cc2dx_013_patch.sh
 	- fix a issue for #1115 on 0.13

+2012-07-04
+- add a patch to fix a memory leakage on cocos2dx/platform/ios/CCFileUtils_ios.mm

 2012-06-28
 - add the cpputest framework for linux (refer: www.cpputest.org)
 - fix some issues for hardcoded path